epicodus-lessons/went-to-bali-mwahaha/README.md

 - Only admins can add, update and delete a product.
 - Flash messages for adding, updating and deleting products.
 - Admin link in nav bar so admins can easily add, update and delete products.
+- Allow other than whole dollar amounts for price (e.g. 12.99).

 The application structure is outlined below.